 - And much more!

-We currently offer informal education sessions, group treatment sessions, and self-care presentations throughout the week at the University of Maryland Greenebaum Cancer Center at 22 S. Greene Street in Baltimore.
+We currently offer informal education sessions, treatment sessions, and self-care education throughout the week at the University of Maryland Greenebaum Cancer Center at 22 S. Greene Street in Baltimore.

 - Mind-Body techniques such as guided imagery and mindfulness practices